wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 As mobile app usage is expected to [continue to grow](https://www.statista.com/statistics/271644/worldwide-free-and-paid-mobile-app-store-downloads/) now is as good a time as any to get into the market.
 Android is by far the [most popular OS worldwide](http://gs.statcounter.com/os-market-share/mobile/worldwide) (though [behind in iOS in America](http://gs.statcounter.com/os-market-share/mobile/worldwide)), and the dominant way to get Android apps to phone users is the Google Play Store.

-You’ll go through choosing what app to make, how to pick a design, as well as setting up your environment (React Native), tips for getting the most out of your editor, building the app with good practices, and publishing it on Google Play.
+You'll go through choosing what app to make, how to pick a design, as well as setting up your environment (React Native), tips for getting the most out of your editor, building the app with good practices, and publishing it on Google Play.

 This is what the eventual app will look like (note: this mockup was made with [MockUPhone](https://mockuphone.com/):